perdiatmaja/base-fastify-ts/readme.md

 ## **Introduction**

-This is a base app come from Node JS with framework Fastify, typescript, clean architecture
+This is a node js framework that based on Fastify.
+Simplify the use of fastify using decorator, it similar with JAVA Spring boot.

 ## **Installation:**